 Ewes don’t need a drench, as their immunity should be adequate to protect them.
 If they are scouring and daggy, and are not obviously looking skinny and anaemic, then it’s probably some other problem that would be worth checking.
 The most obvious one is lack of feed!

 Don’t panic if you see tapeworms in lamb faeces.
-Sections of tapeworms look horrible but generally do little harm and the problem is not long lasting.
+Sections of tapeworms look horrible but generally do little harm compared to the tiny blood suckers, and the problem is not long lasting.
 If they persist and lambs stop thriving, then seek veterinary advice.

 Current best practice is to leave some of the best lambs in a mob undrenched so they retain worms that are susceptible to drench chemicals.
 This is described as the worms being ‘in refugia’ and it’s hoped that these susceptible worms will mate with drench-resistant worms, and slow up the rate of total drench resistance.
 It’s theory, which seems to have worked from recent trials.
-Drench resistance is rising rapidly and there are no new drenches on the way to counteract it.
+Drench resistance is rising rapidly, even to the triple drenches which were the last hope, and there are no new drenches on the way to counteract it.

-It’s also time for early ram sales to start thinking about any ‘keeping rams’ for next season.
-Ram breeders are now taking orders and rams sales are underway.
+It’s also time for early ram sales so start thinking about any ‘keeping rams’ for next season.
+Ram breeders are now taking orders and rams sales are starting.
 A ram’s job is not just to get ewes pregnant – it’s to introduce genetic improvement into the flock, so money spent on good rams with performance records is well spent.

 And you don’t need to buy a stud breeder’s very top rams.
 Because the genetics in recorded stud flocks are so far above commercial flocks these days, a below-average ram in a stud will be a great improver in your flock, and they will be cheaper.
 It’s a good idea to talk to a stud breeder and see if he/she as an old ram they have used in past years and which they’d be happy to sell or lease for a season.
-This would give your flock a massive genetic boost.
+This would give your flock a massive genetic boost – but remember it takes time.

 Don’t keep rams so long that they will mate their own daughters.
 This is inbreeding and can lead to lower performance of their progeny.
 If you keep old rams from previous seasons, then get them vet checked.

-Dairy weaner sales are still going in the North Island, and prices have been good for top calves.
+Dairy weaner sales are still going strong, and prices are always good for top calves.
 Buying good dairy weaners on a weight basis is regularly a better idea than rearing calves from birth when folk forget to add in all the costs – especially the labour involved.
-Check what vaccinations young stock need with your vet.
-Blackleg and Lepto would be two important ones.
+Check with your vet what vaccinations any young stock need.

 If you are selling any calves, to get the best price, offer groups of similar sized calves that are clean around the rear end.
 By law you cannot offer animals with health problems for sale, although you see plenty of calves at sales that should never have left home, and the agents are very remiss in accepting them.

 If buying dairy weaners to grow on, only buy healthy ones.
-Make sure that they have been properly dehorned with a cauterising iron so horns won’t grow again – and cost you veterinary charges to get them done properly later.
+Make sure that they have been properly dehorned with a cauterising iron so horns won’t grow again – and will cost you veterinary charges to get them done properly later.
+Dehorning or disbudding of all cattle must now be done using an anaesthetic.
 Meat works now charge a penalty for slaughtering horned stock as they can cause damage to hides, meat, slaughtering facilities and handlers.

 If you get a stock agent to buy weaners (or any cattle) for your block, make it clear that you don’t want stock with horns.
 If this is ignored – refuse to unload them and change your agent.